-Start your first row in the corner, spaced ½ inch from the wall, with spacers from your laminate dealer, along the wall opposite the tub.
-Lay full-length pieces as far as possible, then measure and cut a piece to fill the remaining distance, minus ½ space.
+Start your first row in the corner, spaced 1/2 inch from the wall, with spacers from your laminate dealer, along the wall opposite the tub.
+Lay full-length pieces as far as possible; then measure and cut a piece to fill the remaining distance, minus 1/2 space.
 Place the groove of the tongue and groove toward the wall.

 Start the next row with the cutoff from the first row to stagger the end joints of the boards.
 Tap boards against the previous row with a rubber mallet to snug the groove of the new row against the tongue of the precious row.
 Continue adding rows until you reach the last row before the tub.
 Measure the distance between the two ends of the tub and the last floor board and write it down.

 Cut the cardboard out along the line.
-Place this template, positioned from the groove side of the board according to the measurements from Step 3, on top of a flooring plank and mark the outline onto the plank with a pencil.
+Place this template, positioned from the groove side of the board according to the measurements from Step 3, on top of a flooring plank and mark the outline on the plank with a pencil.

 Caulk the seam between the tub and the floor with clear silicone caulk.
 Caulk around all edges of the laminate and replace the baseboards, nailing them into the wall with finish nails and a hammer every 12 to 18 inches.